All links go directly to official Auburn, Iowa government websites.

 Criminal Records

 Sac County's criminal records system includes documentation of felonies, misdemeanors, traffic violations, and entries in the sex offender registry.
-The Sac County Sheriff's Office maintains these records, with additional oversight by the Iowa Division of Criminal Investigation.
-Residents can conduct background checks through the Iowa Bureau of Investigation, which provides comprehensive criminal history reports.
+Residents can conduct background checks through the Iowa Division of Criminal Investigation, which provides criminal history reports.

-These records are essential for legal proceedings, employment screenings, and community safety initiatives, ensuring that accurate and up-to-date information is available to the public and law enforcement agencies.
+These records are essential for legal proceedings, employment screenings, and community safety initiatives, so that accurate and up-to-date information is available to the public and law enforcement agencies.

 Public Records Access